1. Total distance of route?

-This is a quite a long ride, so make sure you give yourself enough time to take it all in.
+It’s a long ride, so give yourself enough time to take it all in.

-Contact the Lapa Munnik Hospital in Porterville (Voortrekker Street) in case of emergency – 022 931 2140.
-For emergency service use your cell phone provider, coverage is pretty good all over this route.
+The Lapa Munnik Hospital is in Porterville (Voortrekker Street), tel: 022 931 2140.
+For emergency service use your cell phone provider.
+Coverage is pretty good all over this route.

 The rider – Mukhtar Mukuddem